Watch your favorite cable shows using Hulu.com, Netflix and Itunes

 Netflix provides DVD rentals via mail for a fixed monthly price and has just added a ‘Watch Instantly’ feature which lets you watch some movies and shows via your web browser.
 They also have an optional set top box to watch videos on your TV instead of your computer.

 Most premium shows from HBO and Showtime are available on Netflix, so this is a great way to watch shows that aren’t available anywhere else.
 We already had a Netflix subscription, but if you don’t they have a $8.99 plan which includes unlimited rentals (1 DVD at a time) and unlimited movies and shows on-line.
+If you are interested in trying Netflix, they are currently offering a free two week trial here.

 The downside?
 Shows are usually packaged by the season, so you usually have to wait to catchup on your favorite shows.
 (If you are addicted to a show, the first year can be rough, but you soon adapt to watching a season at a time).
 Also, most of the most popular shows and movies are not yet available to watch instantly.